 Standard single, double and triple/family rooms and double comfort rooms with seaview.
 All rooms are spacious and either have en-suite bathrooms or share bathrooms.
 Free Wi-Fi.

-The hotel serves a varied breakfast and hearty, homemade meals at dinnertime.
+The hotel serves a varied breakfast.
 Liquor license.
-Reception and dining hall that sits 50, located in a separate house a stone’s throw away from the main house.
+Reception and a hall that sits 50, located in a separate house a stone’s throw away from the main house.

 Service and recreation